 Distributism was formulated in the early 20th century by Hilaire Belloc and G.K.
 Chesterton as an economic theory and a genuine expression of the social teachings of the Catholic Church according to Leo XIII’s encyclical Rerum Novarum [and later, Pius XI’s Quadragesimo Anno].
 Its key tenet is that ownership of the means of production should be as widespread as possible rather than being concentrated in the hands of a few owners (Capitalism) or in the hands of state bureaucrats (Socialism). – John Médaille

 The Distributist Review (DR) is an online magazine that examines culture, politics, and economics from a distributist perspective.
-Founded in 2007 by John Médaille and Richard Aleman, the DR is a project of the American Chesterton Society—an apostolate devoted to education, evangelization, and Catholic social teaching.
+Founded in 2007 by John Médaille and Richard Aleman, the DR is an apostolate devoted to education, evangelization, and Catholic social teaching.

 Our vision is to:

 • educate people in the pew about the economic theory and philosophy of distributism as an alternative to economies of dispossession (socialism and capitalism)

 • challenge laymen and clergy to transcend progressive and conservative narratives and appraise key issues from the perspectives of tradition and faith

 • prescribe the spiritual and corporal works of mercy as cornerstones for developing piety and alleviating poverty

 • restore Catholic Action by promoting active participation in the public square in order to combat the immoral interests of big business and big government